ravidziv/academic-kickstart/content/authors/admin/_index.md

 ---

+I'm a CDS Faculty Fellow at the NYU Center for Data Science, where I mostly work with Andrew Gordon Wilson and Yann Lecun on Bayesian deep networks, information theory, and self-supervised learning.

-I'm a Ph.D. candidate under the supervision of Prof Naftali Tishby and Prof Haim Sompolinsky at the Hebrew University of Jerusalem.
+I completed my Ph.D. under the supervision of Prof Naftali Tishby and Prof Haim Sompolinsky at the Hebrew University of Jerusalem.
 In my Ph.D., I focused on the connection between deep neural networks (DNNs) and information theory.
 I tried to develop a deeper understating of DNNs based on information theory and to implement it over large scale problems.
+I recived the Google PhD Fellowship.

-In parallel to my studies, I work as a researcher at the A.I. & data science research team of Intel's Advanced Analytics group.
+In parallel, I work as a researcher at the A.I. & data science research team of Intel's Advanced Analytics group.
 There, I am involved in several projects.
 Mainly, development of deep learning, computer vision, and sensory data solutions for healthcare, manufacturing, and marketing, for both internal and external uses.

-Recently I had the opportunity to work as a research student at Google Brain, CA, USA.
+In 2019-2020 I had the opportunity to work as a research student at Google Brain, CA, USA.
 In this position, I explored the generalization ability of DNNs using information theory tools.

 In the past, I was also involved in developing some projects for Wikipedia.

 In my free, I volunteer as a developer at The Public Knowledge Workshop.

-My research is supported by a Google PhD Fellowship.

 And I love basketball :)